LilBabines/FishMarkersClassification/data/README.md

 # Data Pre-processing

-Data download, marker extraction, cleaning, and preparation can be performed by executing `crabs_script.sh` and `pre_process.py`.
+Data download, marker extraction, cleaning, and preparation can be performed by using `crabs_script.sh` and `pre_process.py`.
 Please note that the resulting dataset may differ from the one originally used in the study due to database updates, as well as some taxonomy cleaning that was manually supervised.
-For reproducibility, we recommend to directly use [data](data/).
+For reproducibility, we recommend to directly use preprocessed data at [markers/](markers/).

 ## Data Used